CBSE Coaching,ICSE Coaching,IAS Coaching,Management Coaching,Coaching Indians,Coaching Classes In India

-Home » SAT Registration » SAT EXAM » SAT Registration
+Home » SAT Subject Test » SAT EXAM » SAT Subject Test

-Many colleges use the Subject Tests for admission, for course placement, and to advise students about course selection.
-Used in combination with other background information (your high school record, scores from other tests like the SAT Reasoning Test, teacher recommendations, etc.), they provide a dependable measure of your academic achievement and are a good predictor of future performance.
+Many colleges use the Subject Tests for admission, course placement, and advise students about course selection.
+Used in combination with other background information (high school record, scores from other tests like the SAT Reasoning Test, teacher recommendations, etc.), they provide a dependable measure of the student's academic achievement and are a good predictor of future performance.

-Some colleges specify the Subject Tests they require for admission or placement; others allow applicants to choose which tests to take.
+Some colleges specify the Subject Tests equire for admission or placement; others allow applicants to choose their subjects.

 Subject Tests fall into five general subject areas: